RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/llmInternals.md

 ]
 ```
 What almost all models have in common today is that they have some kind of a "system" instruction alongside "user" and "assistant" messages, but the way they indicate to the model which part is "user" and which parts are "assistant" is very different.

-Now as you can see, this format has no idea about what a game event is or what the current ships status is, all of that is custom made by us in order to make the model better "understand" what and how it should generate its next response.
+As you can see, this format has no idea about what a game event is or what the current ships status is, all of that is custom made by us in order to make the model better "understand" what and how it should generate its next response, see more about how we implement this below.

 ## Tool-Use